owen-m1ller/vegetarian_protein_analysis/README.md

 only a certain amount of calories per day.
 Vegetarians could be eating more and making up for the smaller amount of protein they are eating per recipe.
-To account for this, we will use a new column in our hypothesis test: `protein_per_calory`.
+To account for this, we will use a new column in our hypothesis test: `protein_per_cal`.
 By studying this variable we should get a better sense of how much protein vegetarians and non-vegetarians would be getting over the course of each day.